jhirono/multipews/README.md

 3. Attach your AKS to AzureML workpsace [Doc](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-kubernetes?tabs=azure-cli#attach-an-existing-aks-cluster) or on Studio UX.
 Use [AKS ARM template](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-akscompute) if you want to create a new AKS clsuter.

 ### Known Issues
-- Your A record for AzureML workspace in private dns zone will be overwritten by 2nd PE creation.
+- If you use the same private dns zone for multiple virtual networks, your A record for AzureML workspace in private dns zone will be overwritten by 2nd PE creation.
 Do Action 2 of [this section](#how-to-create-2nd-pe-for-azureml-workspace).
 - Multiple PE creation for associated resources might overwrite your A record in your private dns zone.
 Modifty A record in your private dns zone accordingly.
 - Notebook on Studio UX can be used only from the 2nd PE's VNet, in this case, AKS VNet.
 This is a bug to be fixed.
 - You cannot choose the 2nd VNet on Studio UX(known issue).